Municipal Election

 • A Canadian citizen and at least 18 years old

-If you are interested in running in the 2026 Municipal Election, there are a variety of training resources available.
+If you are interested in running in the 2026 Municipal Election, there are additional training resources available:

 The Government of Ontario also has resources available for Municipal Elections, which can be found here.